 In her 2015 article, Mandy Len Catron details her personal attempt to put Dr. Aron’s research into practice, employing a series of questions that two people use to get to know one another and to develop a deep emotional connection.
 Turns out, her experience is as powerful as Dr. Aron would predict; she falls in love with, and becomes engaged to, a person she gets to know using Dr. Aron’s methodology.
 Her article was a huge hit.
 (Read the full story in The New York Times).

 Particularly interesting was Len Catron’s side musings on the wonder of what she was experiencing and its implications.
 If I was not attuned to the power of reinforcement, I doubt I would have even noticed.
 But her words are powerful.

 “Saying things like, ‘I like your voice, your taste in beer, the way all your friends seem to admire you,’ makes certain positive qualities belonging to one person explicitly valuable to the other.

 "It’s astounding, really, to hear what someone admires in you.
 I don’t know why we don’t go around thoughtfully complimenting one another all the time.” (emphasis added)

 Indeed.
 Doesn’t that thought sound familiar?
 The principles behind clicker training are not just universal laws of learning; they may also be universal laws of love.
 When we teach, train or love successfully, we call out the actions and qualities in others that we find valuable.
-In doing so, we expand our own sense of self and create greater interpersonal connections, trust and intimacy.
-All we need to do is make it our practice to appreciate and value genuinely and explicitly the qualities of the people and animals, new or familiar, in our lives—our whole lives.
+In doing so, we expand our own sense of self and create greater interpersonal connections, trust, and intimacy.
+All we need to do is appreciate and value, genuinely and explicitly, the qualities of the people and animals, new or familiar, in our lives.

 Want to experience self-expansion for yourself?
-Register for ClickerExpo Stamford, March 31-April 2.
+Register for ClickerExpo St. Louis, March 16-18.